Historical Sites and Archaeological Landmarks in Mafraq Governorate

 Mafraq Governorate

-• Mafraq Governorate is one of the twelve governorates that make up the Hashemite Kingdom of Jordan, and it is the second largest governorate in terms of area after Ma'an Governorate.
-The Northern Badia region constitutes the vast majority of its area.
+Mafraq Governorate is one of the twelve governorates that make up the Hashemite Kingdom of Jordan.
+It is the second largest governorate in terms of area, second only to Ma'an.
+The vast majority of its land constitutes the Northern Badia (desert) region.

-• Over the past few years, the governorate has witnessed clear activity in the industrial and agricultural fields.
-The Northern Badia region has also become the main source of agricultural and livestock production, as the desert has turned into green fields as a result of the spread of artesian wells in that region.
-The governorate is considered the second source after the Jordan Valley in terms of agricultural production.
+Over the past few years, the governorate has seen clear growth in the industrial and agricultural sectors.
+The Northern Badia region has transformed into a major source of agricultural and livestock production.
+This transformation occurred as the desert turned into green fields, largely due to the widespread drilling of artesian wells in the area.
+Mafraq is now considered the second largest source of agricultural produce in Jordan, after the Jordan Valley.

 Mafraq Governorate consists of (4) brigades: